jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Vertion 14:
+Added Primitive Write capability.
+Now you can write primtive files the game can load!
+This only works will the hull or turret models.
+Read the help file for more information.

 ### Version 13:
 Added Mouse over picking of the vertex under the mouse.
 This only works if UVs are visable in the Texture Viewer.